phusion/traveling-ruby/README.md

 One solution is to build OS-specific installation packages, e.g. DEBs, RPMs, .pkgs, etc. However, this has two disadvantages:

  1. It requires a lot of work.
 You not only have to build separate packages for each OS, but also each OS *version*.
 And in the context of Linux, you have to treat each distribution as another OS, further increasing the number of combinations.
-Suppose that you want to support ~2 versions of CentOS/RHEL, ~2 versions of Debian, ~3 versions of Ubuntu, ~2 recent OS X releases, on both x86 and x86_64.
-You'll have to create `(2 + 2 + 3) * 2 + 2 = 16` packages.
+Suppose that you want to support ~2 versions of CentOS/RHEL, ~2 versions of Debian, ~3 versions of Ubuntu, ~2 recent macOS releases.
+You'll have to create `2 + 2 + 3 + 2 = 9` packages.
  2. Because you typically cannot build an OS-specific installation package using anything but that OS, you need heavyweight tooling, e.g. a fleet of VMs.
-For example, you can only build Ubuntu 14.04 DEBs on Ubuntu 14.04; you cannot build them from your OS X developer laptop.
+For example, you can only build Ubuntu 18.04 DEBs on Ubuntu 18.04; you cannot build them from your macOS developer laptop.

 This is exactly the approach that Chef has chosen.
 They built [Omnibus](https://github.com/opscode/omnibus), an automation system which spawns an army of VMs for building platform-specific packages.
 It works, but it's heavyweight and a big hassle.
 You need a big build machine for that if you want to have reasonable build time.
 And be prepared to make 20 cups of coffee.